Augustin007/Augustin007/README.md

 My current project 'usefulpy' a program that is essentially a large library of functions that improve the quality of python programming.
 One catch, it can't use any sort of third party libraries... so no numpy, scipy, manim, or any others...

+I use Visual Studio Code and Ipython for programming.

 I am debating including compiled C++ programs to improve speed, but I've never used python and C++ together, so that's what I am learning how to do.

 ## Other than programming